Convergence Analysis of a Proximal Stochastic Denoising Regularization Algorithm: Convergence analysis: residuals

 To study the convergence of this scheme we make the following assumptions. \begin{assumption} (a) The denoiser $D_{\sigma}$ is $L$-Lipschitz, with $L \in \R_+$.

 (b) $f$ is differentiable and $\rho$-weakly convex, i.e. $f + \frac{\rho}{2}\|\cdot\|^2$ is convex, with $\rho \in \R_+$.

 (c) $F$ admit a lower bound $F^\ast \in \R$, i.e. $\forall x \in \R^d, F(x) \ge F^{\ast}$. \end{assumption} Assumption~\ref{ass:regularities_assumptions}(a) is verified for a neural network denoiser with Lipschitz activation function such as eLU.
-Note that no constraint on $L \in \R_+$ is required.
+Note that no constraint on $L \in \R_+$ is required in the training of the denoiser to obtain convergence guarantees, contrary to~\cite{hurault2023convergentplugandplayproximaldenoiser}.
+However, having a small constant $L$ is crucial to use large step-sizes in the algorithm.
 Assumption~\ref{ass:regularities_assumptions}(b) is verified for linear degradation, including inpainting, deblurring or super-resolution, with additive Gaussian noise.
-Assumption~\ref{ass:regularities_assumptions}(c) is necessary to ensure that problem~\ref{eq:ideal_problem} is well defined and it is verified in practice.
+Assumption~\ref{ass:regularities_assumptions}(c) is necessary to ensure that problem~\eqref{eq:ideal_problem} is well defined and verified in practice.